 - Director of Creswell Heritage Trust

-- Member of several Nottinghamshire Wildlife Trust committees, including its Conservation Committee
+- Member of several Nottinghamshire Wildlife Trust committees, including its Species Recovery Committee and Site Warden for Bunny Old Wood, south Notts.

 - Member of the Rushcliffe Nature Conservation Strategy Implementation Group for Rushcliffe Borough Council

-- Regular contributor to BBC Radio Nottingham and to the Nottingham Post (entomological and environmental topics) and writes on environmental matters for local publications
+- Regular contributor to BBC Radio Nottingham and to the national press (entomological and environmental topics).

 Improving individual identification in captive Eastern grey wolves (Canis lupus lycaon) using the time course of howl amplitudes.
 Root-Gutteridge H, Bencsik M, Chebli M, Gentle LK, Terrell-Nield C, Bourit A and Yarnell RW, Bioacoustics: The International Journal of Animal Sound and its Recording, 2014, 23 (1), 39-53